mozilla/pdf.js-bot/README.md

-# WORK IN PROGRESS
+# pdf.js-bot

-These files are used at Mozilla to run the cloud regression tests for the project [pdf.js](https://github.com/andreasgal/pdf.js).
+These files are used by pdf.js reviewers to run cloud regression tests.

 ## Workflow